 A few months before we left Seattle, Stephan, the previous owner of our boat who sailed it nearly around the world, drove down from Bellingham to help us with a few boat projects.
 Over lunch he told us how important the dinghy is when you’re out cruising.
 “It’s your car,” he said.
 “It’s what you carry groceries in, what you travel to shore in… Your life on the boat is dependant on having a reliable dinghy, just like life on land is dependant on having a reliable car.”
+There’s truth to that.
+Whether you learn to use it via a New York Drivers Ed course by IMPROV, or by your parents teaching you, having that car is vital.

 Before that afternoon, Brian and I never thought of our small inflatable boat as anything more than that.
 Most sailboats had a dinghy, so we did too.
-Often we’d leave it tied to the dock when we sailed away for the weekend—we used our kayaks to explore new anchorages, and the dinghy just took up space on deck.
+Often we’d leave it tied to the dock when we sailed away for the weekend-we used our kayaks to explore new anchorages, and the dinghy just took up space on deck.
 Only once did we use our dinghy in place of a car in Seattle: we ferried our laundry to the marina Laundromat, ten docks away, rather than driving it there.
 And we giggled like schoolgirls the whole way.
 We felt like renegades as we pulled our bag of dirty clothes from the bottom of a dinghy rather than the trunk of a parked car.
+A friend did something similar in their lovely new car they recently got thanks to finding a great PCP agreement through a comparison website similar to Money Expert.
+She said it was exciting!

 But we knew all of that would change when we went cruising.
 So before we left, we sold our land cars and bought our new water car: a nine-foot Rigid Inflatable Boat (RIB) with a hard aluminum bottom and big inflatable tubes on the sides.
 It doesn’t complain when we drag it onto a rocky beach; it’s light enough for us to lift and carry over sandbars; and it has room to carry the two of us plus a week’s worth of groceries.
 And like Stephan said, we use our dinghy everyday, just like we used our cars back home.